Compliance

 Who maintains the written hazard communication program?

+Employers must develop, implement and maintain a written hazard communication program at the workplace.
+Employers must inform employees about the hazards of non-routine tasks and chemicals used in work areas.
 In workplaces with multiple employers, like construction sites, employers must ensure that hazard communication programs like safety data sheets, teaching of precautionary measures and labeling systems are available for easy access by ALL employees on-site.
 [1910.1200(e)(1)] [1910.1200(e)(2)]

 What are the instructions for labels on shipped containers?